vidispine/hull/hull/README.md

   For more details on metadata overwriting refer to the advanced example below.

 - Flexible handling of ConfigMap and Secret input by choosing between inline specification of contents in `values.yaml` or import from external files for contents of larger sizes.
-When importing data from files the data can be either run through the templating engine or imported untemplated 'as is' if it already contains templating expressions that shall be passed on to the consuming application.
+When importing data from files the data can be either run through the templating engine or imported un-templated 'as is' if it already contains templating expressions that shall be passed on to the consuming application.

   For more details refer to the documentation on [ConfigMaps and Secrets](./doc/configmaps_secrets.md).

-- For more complex scenarios where actual values in the target YAML are subject to confiurations in the `values.yaml`, there is a some support to dynamically populate values by injecting Go Templating expressions defined in place of the value in the `values.yaml`.
-For example, if your concrete container arguments depend on various other settings in `values.yaml` you can inject the conditions into the calulation of the arguments.
+- For more complex scenarios where actual values in the target YAML are subject to configurations in the `values.yaml`, there is a some support to dynamically populate values by injecting Go Templating expressions defined in place of the value in the `values.yaml`.
+For example, if your concrete container arguments depend on various other settings in `values.yaml` you can inject the conditions into the calculation of the arguments.

   For more details refer to the documentation on [Transformations](./doc/transformations.md).

-- Enable automatic hashing of referenced configmaps and secrets to facilitate pod restarts on changes of configuration (work in progress)
+- Enable automatic hashing of referenced ConfigMaps and Secrets to facilitate pod restarts on changes of configuration (work in progress)

 To learn more about the general architecture and features of the HULL library see the [Architecture Overview](./doc/architecture.md)

-**⚠️While there may be several benefits to rendering YAML via the HULL library please take note that it is a non-breaking addition to your Helm charts.
+⚠️ **While there may be several benefits to rendering YAML via the HULL library please take note that it is a non-breaking addition to your Helm charts.
 The regular Helm workflow involving rendering of YAML templates in the `/templates` folder is completely unaffected by integration of the HULL library chart.
-Sometimes you might have very specific requirements on your configuration or object specification which the HULL library does not meet so you can use the regular Helm worflow for them and the HULL library for your more standard needs - easily in parallel in the same Helm chart.⚠️**
+Sometimes you might have very specific requirements on your configuration or object specification which the HULL library does not meet so you can use the regular Helm worflow for them and the HULL library for your more standard needs - easily in parallel in the same Helm chart.** ⚠️

 ## Creating and configuring a HULL based chart

 The tasks of creating and configuring a HULL based helm chart can be considered as two sides of the same coin.
 Both sides interact with the same interface (the HULL library) to specify the objects that should be created.
-The task from a creators/maintainers perspective is foremeost to provide the ground structure for the objects that make up the particular application which is to be wrapped in a Helm chart.
+The task from a creators/maintainers perspective is foremost to provide the ground structure for the objects that make up the particular application which is to be wrapped in a Helm chart.
 The consumer of the chart is tasked with appropriately adding his system specific context to the ground structure wherein he has the freedom to change and even add objects as needed to achieve his goals.
 At deploy time the creators base structure is merged with the consumers system-specific yaml file to build the complete configuration.
 Interacting via the same library interface fosters common understanding of how to work with the library on both sides and can eliminate most of the tedious copy&paste creation and examination heavy configuration processes.

 So all that is needed to create a helm chart based on HULL is a standard scaffolded helm chart directory structure.
-Add the HULL library chart as a subchart, copy the `hull.yaml` from the HULL library chart to your parent Helm charts `/templates` folder.
+Add the HULL library chart as a sub-chart, copy the `hull.yaml` from the HULL library chart to your parent Helm charts `/templates` folder.
 Then just configure the default objects to deploy via the `values.yaml` and you are done.
-There is no limit as to how many objects of whcih type you create for your deployment package.
+There is no limit as to how many objects of which type you create for your deployment package.

-But besides allowing to define complex objects and their relations with HULL you could also use it to wrap simple Kubernetes Objects you would otherwise either deploy via kubectl (being out of line from the management perspective with helm releases) or have to write a significant amnount of Helm boilerplate templates to achieve this.
+But besides allowing to define complex objects and their relations with HULL you could also use it to wrap simple Kubernetes Objects you would otherwise either deploy via kubectl (being out of line from the management perspective with helm releases) or have to write a significant amount of Helm boilerplate templates to achieve this.

 The base structure of the `values.yaml` understood by HULL is given here in the next section.
 This essentially forms the single interface for producing and consuming HULL based charts.
-Any object is only created in case it is defined and enabled in the `values.yaml`, this means you might want to preconfigure objects for consumers that would just need to enable them if they want to use them.
+Any object is only created in case it is defined and enabled in the `values.yaml`, this means you might want to pre-configure objects for consumers that would just need to enable them if they want to use them.

 At the top level of the YAML structure, HULL distinguishes between `config` and `objects`.
-While the `config` subconfiguration is intended to deal with chart specific settings such as metadata and product settings, the concrete Kubernetes objects to be rendered are specified under the `objects` key.
+While the `config` sub-configuration is intended to deal with chart specific settings such as metadata and product settings, the concrete Kubernetes objects to be rendered are specified under the `objects` key.

 ### _The `config` section_